 Recently while on a trip abroad I bought the book “In Xanadu: A Quest” by William Dalrymple at Chennai Airport.
 Generally, I don’t buy books in Chennai Airport as I will have to carry the weight with me all through the rest of the journey, instead, I note down the name and buy on return from Amazon or Flipkart on return.
 But I bought this book instantly for two reasons, the first was that I was impressed with the author’s recent book “Nine Lives” which I read some time back and the second was the description of the book “Retracing the path of Marco Polo” which sounded very interesting.

 This book which is the first one (surprising considering how well it is written) for William Dalrymple was written during his summer break of studies at Cambridge University in the year 1989.
 The Author chooses to retrace the steps of the great traveller Marco Polo on the old Silk Route from Israel to Xanadu, the summer capital of the great Mongol Emperor “Kublai Khan”.
 This he does by travelling 12,000 miles on land (road/train) through Israel, Syria, Turkey, Iran, Pakistan & China.
-It is amazing he had the courage to undertake such a journey through a region at its worst time of conflicts: Iran-Iraq War had just got over a year before, Afghanistan was under Soviet occupation, China very much closed to outside world and foreign travellers and with Palestine-Israel conflict at one of its worst period.
+It is amazing he had the courage to undertake such a journey through a region at its worst time of conflicts: Iran-Iraq War had just got over a year before, Afghanistan was under Soviet occupation, China was very much closed to the outside world and foreign travellers and with Palestine-Israel conflict at one of its worst period.

 Overall, I will highly recommend this book to any serious reader.